 Professor Laura Newbern earned an M.F.A. in Creative Writing from Warren Wilson College.
 She teaches intermediate poetry writing, poetry workshop, and creative writing senior seminar.

 3-06 Arts & Sciences Building

 Dr. Eustace Palmer earned his Ph.D. in English from the University of Edinburgh.
 He teaches introduction to African Studies, studies in international literature, African literature, development of English drama, Restoration & 18th-Century literature, and 19th-Century English novel.

 Professor Peter Selgin is the author of Drowning Lessons, winner of the 2007 Flannery O’Connor Award for Short Fiction.
-He has written a novel, two books on the craft of fiction writing, an essay collection, and several children’s books that he illustrated.
+He has written a novel, three books on the craft of fiction writing, an essay collection, and several children’s books that he illustrated.
 His novel, The Water Master, won the Faulkner-Wisdom Prize for the Novel, and his memoir-in-essays, Confessions of a Left-Handed Man, was a finalist for the William Saroyan International Prize.
 A visual artist as well as a writer, his work has been featured in The New Yorker and other publications.
 He is the art director of Arts & Letters.

 Ph.D, English, University of California, Berkeley